FairladyZ625/gemini-cli/docs/cli/commands.md

     - **Persistent setting:** Vim mode preference is saved to `~/.gemini/settings.json` and restored between sessions
   - **Status indicator:** When enabled, shows `[NORMAL]` or `[INSERT]` in the footer

   - **`/init`**
     - **Description:** To help users easily create a `GEMINI.md` file, this command analyzes the current directory and generates a tailored context file, making it simpler for them to provide project-specific instructions to the Gemini agent.
+See [init command](./init.md) for details.

 ### Custom Commands